torstenboettjer/sandbox/README.md

 ### Backend Services

 The Environment Flake defines the specific tools and settings for a single project, keeping development environments separate and consistent for the entire team.
-It it is stored within the project's code directory, typically at *~/projects/myproject*.
+It is stored within the project's code directory, typically at *~/projects/myproject*.
 It's tied directly to the project code using a tool like direnv.
 This means as soon as a developer enters that project folder, the correct environment and tools automatically load.
 This configuration achieves project isolation and ensures every team member is using the exact same project-specific tools, backend services, and dependencies.
 The Environment Flake makes sure the project's development environment travels with the code.

 | Directory | Location | Purpose |
 | :------- | :------ | :------- |